jmorwick/sai-spark-mllib/README.md

 # sai-spark-mllib
-SAI hooks for Spark's MLlib
+Adapters for Spark MLlib components in SAI